awslabs/containers-cost-allocation-dashboard/README.md

     ####### Kubecost Dashboard is available at: https://us-east-1.quicksight.aws.amazon.com/sn/dashboards/kubecost
     #######

-    ? [share-with-account] Share this dashboard with everyone in the account?: (Use arrow keys) » yes
+    ? [share-with-account] Share this dashboard with everyone in the QuickSight account?: (Use arrow keys) » yes
        no